caslabai/wafer-inspection/ReadME.md

 You can also use NVprofiler(.nvvp) to moniter your model performance without overhead.<br>

 You can easiely import an other neural network to your application by modify `model_zoo`.
-The coding style is friendly for beginer.
+The coding style is friendly for beginer.<br>

+run under: python 2.7 in tensorflow1.4 cudnn6.1 cuda8.0<br>

 # Get start